Best GLP-1 for Seniors: Safest Options, Real Costs, Medicare, and Top Programs

 This is an area of active research and one where the data isn't fully settled.
 The Wegovy prescribing information notes that in the cardiovascular outcomes trial, patients 75 and older reported more hip and pelvis fractures on Wegovy than placebo.
 Weight loss of any kind can affect bone density, and seniors are already at higher osteoporosis risk.

-My recommendation: Get a baseline DEXA scan before starting treatment, and repeat it after 12 months.
+Our recommendation: Get a baseline DEXA scan before starting treatment, and repeat it after 12 months.
 Make sure your calcium and vitamin D intake are adequate.
 This is an area where you need your provider paying attention.

 Source: Wegovy FDA prescribing information (2024 revision), geriatric use and fracture data.